kongo2002/blog/posts/2009-04-18-site_of_the_moment.markdown

 tags: linux, vim, programming
 title: Site of the moment: github
 date: 2009-04-18
+summary: Time to get into social coding with git: join github.com
 ---

 It’s done: I’m now also member of [github.com][1]